box/box-python-sdk/migration-guides/from-box-python-sdk-gen-v1-to-box-python-sdk-v10.md

-# Migration guide from v1 version of the `box-python-sdk-gen` to the v10 version of the `box-pythom-sdk`
+# Migration guide from v1 version of the `box-python-sdk-gen` to the v10 version of the `box-python-sdk`

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->